AdBlocker-Reborn/AdBlocker_Reborn/README.md

-# ADBlocker - Continued
+# ADBlocker - Reborned

-This is the continued version of ADBlocker.
+This is the reborn version of ADBlocker.

 Part of this Application Credits to: